 174 Guitar and Lute Workshop (2) F, W, S A practical class for the improvement of sight-reading skills by ensemble playing.
 The workshop also covers specialized forms of notation employed for the guitar and lute, and the history and literature of these instruments.
 May be repeated for credit.
 175 Piano Repertory (2) F, W, S Weekly two-hour meetings of students to perform before each other, followed by open discussion.
 The aim is to develop a sense of self-criticism and the ability to listen intelligently.
 Normally each student also participates in one of the two piano recitals held quarterly.
 May be repeated for credit.
-176 Chamber Ensembles and Performance (2) F, W, S A class for instrumental majors (woodwind, brass, percussion, guitar, lute, piano) wherein members perform solo and chamber music at each meeting before their fellow students.
+176 Chamber Ensembles and Performance (2) F, W, S A class for instrumental majors (woodwind, brass, strings, percussion, guitar, lute, piano) wherein members perform solo and chamber music at each meeting before their fellow students.
 Critical listening and constructive criticism are encouraged.
 May be repeated for credit.
+177 Private Lesson (Special String Performance majors) (4) F, W, S A one-hour weekly private lesson.
+Instruction in technique and literature for Special String Performance option at junior and senior levels.
+May be repeated for credit.
 178 Stage Band (2) F, W, S Rehearsal and performance of literature written for large jazz ensemble with emphasis on methods and materials.
 Laboratory setting for new arrangers and/or composers of modern jazz pieces.
 May be repeated for credit.
 Consent of instructor required.
 180 Music Criticism (4) Topics vary.

-190 Studio Tutorials in Music (2) Piano, strings, winds, voice, conducting, guitar, lute, percussion for majors.
+190 Studio Tutorials in Music (2)

+Piano, strings, winds, voice, conducting, guitar, lute, percussion for majors.
 Violin, viola, cello, double bass for qualified nonmajors with consent of instructor and with concurrent enrollment in Music 160.
 May be repeated for credit.

-191 Tutorial in Music (4) May be repeated for credit.
+191 Tutorial in Music (4)

+May be repeated for credit.